Contents

 • seed: optional integer (default = 0).

 Random number seed.
-A non zero seed yields always the same images.
+A non zero seed always yields the same images.
 It is useful to get deterministic results and try different sets of parameters.

 Answer (JSON)